shekinahglory/cleanchat/README.md

 # cleanchat
-Project for providing a clean chat place for christians arround the worl.
+Project for providing a clean chat place for christians arround the world.